The Insulation Investigation Mark as Favorite (3 Favorites)

 - Ask students if they notice a difference in the temperature of the water that they can feel between their two hands.
 Do not allow a student to leave their unprotected hand in the ice water for too long.
 Discuss.

 - Crisco is an excellent insulator because of its high density and low thermal conductivity.
-Encourage students to give examples of how this might be seen in nature.
+Encourage students to give examples of what animals may have natural insulation to protect from the cold.

 - Revisit the early question of how you can protect yourself from the cold.
 Ask the students how animals survive in very cold environments and discuss how blubber is an adaptation some animals use to protect themselves in very cold environments.